OpenTermsArchive/opentermsarchive.org/content/publications/dsa-transparency-reports-tiktok-silent-correction-tests-implementing-regulation/index.md

 ## Open Terms Archive spotted a change in a TikTok transparency report 6 months after publishing

 On 30 August 2026, Open Terms Archive [detected](https://github.com/OpenTermsArchive/dsa-reports-versions/commit/0f2bf601504fe9b4a3e9baa78ba43bc9631e6a49) that TikTok had repointed the download link for its Digital Services Act (DSA) transparency report covering the period of July - December 2025.
 The report had originally been published on 27 February 2026.
-Without any public announcement, the canonical download URL was changed to point to a new archive labelled “corrected” and “updated”, while the original archive was left accessible at its previous address.
+Without any public announcement, the canonical download URL was changed to point to a new archive whose name contained “corrected” and “updated”, while the original archive was left accessible at its previous address.

 ![Diff showing the detected change](detected_change.png)